Dynamite! (Ike & Tina Turner album): Recording and release

-Release

 Dynamite! was released on Sue Records in May 1962.
 The album cover features Ike looking towards Tina who is posing with a mink coat posing in a suggestive way that was started to build within her stage act.

 Several singles from the album were successful including the Grammy-nominated, "It's Gonna Work Out Fine" which peaked at No. 2 on the Hot R&B Sides and became their third song to reach the pop chart, reaching No. 14 on the Billboard Hot 100.
 The follow-up singles all charted on the Billboard Hot 100: "Poor Fool" (Pop No. 38, R&B No. 4), "Tra La La La La" (Pop No. 50, R&B No. 9), and "You Should'a Treated Me Right" (Pop No. 89).

+Critical reception

+Chick Ober wrote for the Tampa Bay Times (May 18, 1962): "Ike & Tina Turner drift effectively from a quiet relaxed mood to one charged with driving excitement in this varied program.
+Highlights: 'You Should'a Treated Me Right', 'Sleepless', 'I Dig You', 'A Fool in Love'."

 Reissues

 In 1994, the album was reissued on CD on Collectables Records.
 It was also included in the double CD compilation The Soul of Ike & Tina / Dynamite! released on Stateside Records in 2004.
 In 2014, Rumble Records released the album in its original format on vinyl.